Mjz86/c_colon/mcc.md

 - static storage:

-this value is valid for the entier program.
+this value is valid for the entire program.

 - `thread_local` storage:

-this value is valid while the currunt thread of execution is alive.
+this value is valid while the current thread of execution is alive.

 - automatic storage: